-The Company's investment portfolio includes securities not quoted in an active market ("private investments") for which reliable quotations are not readily available, or for which there is no closing bid price.
-Management uses various valuation methodologies with unobservable market inputs in its determination of the fair value of private investments.
-The valuation methodologies used in estimating the fair value of these private investments vary based on the specific characteristics of the private investments.
+The Company's investment portfolio includes securities not quoted in an active market ("private investments") for which reliable quotations are not readily available, or for which there is no closing bid

 The valuation of the private investments is inherently subjective and involves the use of significant management judgment and unobservable market inputs.
 As a result, the procedures related to the valuation methodologies and unobservable market inputs required a high degree of auditor judgment and increased audit effort, including the use of fair value specialists.